Randall A. Smith

 Mr. Smith was born in New York and raised in Geneva, Switzerland and Washington D.C.
 His father, Robert S. Smith, was a lifelong diplomat who served, among other posts, on the National Security Council and as the United States Ambassador to The Ivory Coast.
 His mother, Sally L. Smith, was a pioneer in the field of learning disabilities, who founded The Lab School of Washington, authored ten books in the field, and was a tenured professor at American University.

-Mr. Smith is a Phi Beta Kappa graduate of Amherst College (‘78) and Yale Law School (‘82) who moved to New Orleans to serve as a law clerk in 1982-1983 to the Honorable Charles Schwartz, Jr., United States District Court for the Eastern District of Louisiana.
-After completing his clerkship, Mr. Smith accepted a position with the Stone Pigman law firm, where he was named partner after five years in 1988.
-At the end of 1994, Mr. Smith left the partnership to pursue his vision and start Smith & Fawer, LLC.
+Mr. Smith is a Phi Beta Kappa graduate of Amherst College and Yale Law School who moved to New Orleans to serve as a law clerk to the Honorable Charles Schwartz, Jr., United States District Court for the Eastern District of Louisiana.
+After completing his clerkship, Mr. Smith accepted a position with the Stone Pigman law firm, where he was named partner after five years.
+In the mid-1990s, Mr. Smith left the partnership to pursue his vision and start Smith & Fawer, LLC.

-In addition to his practice, Mr. Smith has been active in numerous bar organizations and has been an Adjunct Professor of Law at Loyola University’s School of Law for over twenty (20) years, teaching courses on business litigation and white collar crime every year, in addition to lecturing at many seminars locally and nationally, particularly in the area of eminent domain.
-Mr. Smith was also selected as the sole Louisiana member of the Owner’s Counsel of America, a national association of experienced property rights and eminent domain attorneys.
+In addition to his practice, Mr. Smith has been active in numerous bar organizations and has been an Adjunct Professor of Law at Loyola University’s School of Law for some thirty (30) years, teaching courses on business litigation and white collar crime every year, in addition to lecturing at many seminars locally and nationally, particularly in the area of eminent domain.
+Mr. Smith was also selected as the sole Louisiana member of the Owners’ Counsel of America, a national association of experienced property rights and eminent domain attorneys, and served recently as its Chair for two (2) years.

 Mr. Smith is a community leader committed to New Orleans, who works tirelessly for the betterment and improvement of the City, particularly in the area of the arts, where he supports a wide variety of creative projects.
-Mr. Smith served for over a decade as President of the Canal Street Development Corporation (“CSDC”), a public benefit corporation dedicated to stimulating business development and the adaptive reuse of Canal Street.
-After leading the CSDC in bringing back the Saenger Theater following Hurricane Katrina, he now serves as the Chairman of Friends of the Saenger and New Orleans Theatre, Inc. Mr. Smith has also committed his time and resources to improving childhood education in the City in various ways, including piloting and funding the Judgment Call project for elementary school children through a grant to the Junior League of New Orleans and serving on the board of different schools.
+Mr. Smith served for over a decade as President of the Canal Street Development Corporation (“CSDC”), a public benefit corporation dedicated to stimulating business development and the adaptive reuse of Canal Street, including bringing back the Saenger Theater following Hurricane Katrina.
+Mr. Smith has also committed his time and resources to improving childhood education in the City in various ways, including piloting and funding the Judgment Call project for elementary school children through a grant to the Junior League of New Orleans and serving on the board of different schools.

 J. Geoffrey Ormsby

-A native of Islington, Massachusetts, J. Geoffrey Ormsby practices mainly in the areas of commercial litigation, community property litigation, civil litigation, succession lititgation, environmental litigation and regulatory matters, maritime litigation and transactional matters, oil and gas litigation and employment litigation.
-Geoffrey graduated cum laude from the University of Massachusetts/Amherst in 1988 having spent a full year at the University of Queensland, Australia.
-After college, Geoffrey worked for the Honorable Elihu Harris, former mayor of Oakland, California.
+A native of Islington, Massachusetts, Geoffrey is a seasoned litigator, who practices mainly in the areas of complex commercial litigation, community property litigation, as well as succession litigation, environmental litigation, and maritime litigation.
+Geoffrey graduated cum laude from the University of Massachusetts/Amherst in 1988, having spent a full year at the University of Queensland, Australia.
+After graduating from university, Geoffrey worked for the Honorable Elihu Harris, former mayor of Oakland, California.
 Geoffrey also worked with the advertising firm of Foote, Cone & Belding in San Francisco, California.
 He attended Tulane University Law School, where he graduated cum laude with a Certificate in Environmental Law and was the recipient of the Cullen R. Liskow Award for excellence in Oil & Gas Law.
-Geoffrey practiced in New Orleans for three years and then moved his practice to Washington, D.C. before returning to his adopted home of New Orleans to re-establish his practice.
-Geoffrey joined Smith & Fawer in August, 2006.
-He has litigation experience in federal and state courts, with multiple bench and jury trials, and has participated in a number of mediations and arbitrations.
-He has successfully represented closely-held and larger corporations, individuals, insurance companies and maritime related entities in a variety of litigation matters.
+Geoffrey practiced in New Orleans for three years and then moved his practice to Washington, D.C. before returning to his adopted home of New Orleans to re-establish his practice as a maritime and oil and gas litigator.
+Geoffrey joined Smith & Fawer in August 2006, where he has successfully represented closely-held and larger companies, individuals, insurance companies and maritime related entities in a variety of litigation matters.
+He has first chaired multiple bench and jury trials in both federal and state courts, as well as in arbitration, obtaining several multi-million-dollar judgments for Smith & Fawer clients.
 In his spare time, Geoffrey enjoys playing and coaching rugby.

 Louisiana; Virginia; U.S. District Court, Eastern, Western and Middle Districts of Louisiana; U.S. Court of Appeals, Fifth Circuit; U.S. District Court, Eastern and Western Districts of Virginia; U.S. Court of Appeals, Fourth Circuit